Marble Palace Kolkata

 Architecture of Marble Palace

 This marble house represents the Neo-classical style with imposing columns and open courtyards.
-Marble Palace is architectural masterpiece made up of Italian marble.
 The rest of premises include a garden with lawns, a lake, a small zoo and a rock garden.

 Collections at Marble Palace